Ira Sandperl: Social and political involvement

-Protesting at a quaker meeting in Palo Alto in 1959, urging them to refuse payment of war taxes, Sandperl met Joan Baez when she was a senior in high school and through their interests in various philosophies and political causes they developed a friendship.
+Protesting at a Quaker meeting in Palo Alto in 1959, urging them to refuse payment of war taxes, Sandperl met Joan Baez when she was a senior in high school and through their interests in various philosophies and political causes they developed a friendship.
 In 1965 they founded together the Institute for the Study of Non-violence in Carmel Valley, California with Sandperl running the general operations and funding coming from Baez.
 The school invited a small number of students each year (in order of applications received) to learn the principles of nonviolence, partake in readings, meditation, and discussion.
 Some local residents of Carmel were frustrated by the image that the school represented and fought the school from continuing operations.
-The episode is recounted in Joan Didion's essay "Where the Kissing Never Stops" first published in 1966 under the title "Just Folks at a School for Non-Violence" in The New York Times Magazine. and reprinted in her collection of essays Slouching Towards Bethlehem.
+The episode is recounted in Joan Didion's essay "Where the Kissing Never Stops", first published in 1966 under the title "Just Folks at a School for Non-Violence" in The New York Times Magazine and reprinted in her 1968 essay collection Slouching Towards Bethlehem.

 In 1966, Sandperl accompanied Baez to Grenada, Mississippi to join in a campaign to help desegregate local schools with Martin Luther King Jr. Two years later King visited them in Santa Rita prison, where the two served 45 day sentences for trying to shut down the Oakland, California draft induction center for "Stop the Draft Week."
 King said that he made the visit "because they helped me so much in the South."
 King also famously sent members of his organization, the Southern Christian Leadership Conference, to study with Ira on the subjects of organizing and non-violent tactics.